 Fine sea salt is a substitute for typical iodized table salt.
 The difference is it lacks the bitterness of table salt.

 Sea salt is flaky and gives food a nice look and crunchy finish.

-Iodized salt is a superfine table salt
+Iodized salt is a superfine table salt, processed and refined.

-Chili powder is made from a mixture of ground dried chilies, cloves, allspice, oregano, cumin, coriander salt and garlic.
+Chili powder is made from a mixture of ground dried chilies, cloves, allspice, oregano, cumin, coriander, salt and garlic.

 Peppers and spices made from peppers help lower heart disease.
-Red peppers are rich in vitamin C and paprika, also made from pepper, is high in antioxidants.
+Red peppers are rich in vitamin C, and paprika, also made from pepper, is high in antioxidants.

 Black Peppercorns – are dried to an intense fruity pungency.